ajoslin/react-credit-card-primitives/readme.md

 > `string<creditcards-types type id>`

-A creditcards-types type id is one of [these keys](https://github.com/bendrucker/creditcards-types/blob/master/src/types.js).
+A creditcards-types type id is one of [these](https://github.com/bendrucker/creditcards-types#card-types).

 By default, the cvc input will be validated as needing to be of length 3 or 4.